flukejones/rog-core/README.md

 $ sudo systemctl enable rog-core.service
 ```

+## Updating

+Occasionally I might break things for you by tweaking or changing the config file layout.
+Usually this will mean you need to remove `/etc/rog-core.toml' and restart the daemon to create a new one.
+You *can* back up the old one and copy settings back over (then restart daemon again).

 ## Use

 Running the program as a daemon manually will require root.
 Standard (non-daemon) mode expects to be communicating with the daemon mode over dbus.